bulletmark/gocryptfs-ui/README.md

 desktop launcher.
 The launcher runs the script with appropriate directory arguments.
-The script uses [zenity](https://wiki.gnome.org/Projects/Zenity) to prompt you for the passphrase and then mounts the [gocryptfs](https://nuetzlich.net/gocryptfs/) directory.
+The script uses [zenity](https://wiki.gnome.org/Projects/Zenity) to prompt you for the password and then mounts the [gocryptfs](https://nuetzlich.net/gocryptfs/) directory.
 If you click on the launcher when the private directory is already mounted, then you are prompted to unmount it.
 There are some other options, see the usage below.

 My motivation for creating this script was to give simple and quick one click access to a single encrypted personal directory.
-I do not want my passphrase cached anywhere, and I want an single click way to close off access.
+I do not want my password cached anywhere, and I want an single click way to close off access.

 See example screenshots on the [wiki](https://github.com/bulletmark/gocryptfs-ui/wiki).